rustyhorde/vergen/README.md

 to rerun instruction emission if the `VERGEN_IDEMPOTENT` environment variable has changed.
 - Will emit [`cargo:rerun-if-env-changed=SOURCE_DATE_EPOCH`](https://doc.rust-lang.org/cargo/reference/build-scripts.html#rerun-if-changed)
 to rerun instruction emission if the `SOURCE_DATE_EPOCH` environment variable has changed.

+`vergen-pretty` is a macro and pretty printer for `vergen` based cargo instruction output.

 ## Current Releases
 ### vergen